TomeuViver/SeqCode.github.io/README.md

 # SeqCode Registry Workshop

+The Code for Nomenclature of Prokaryotes Described from Sequence Data (SeqCode).

 ## Description

 The **SeqCode Registry** is a web-based portal for the **registration, tracking, curation, and validation** of prokaryotic names using **genome sequence data** as a basis for classification.
-It integrates **automated quality checks**, including **nomenclatural validation and genomic reviews**, ensuring taxonomic consistency.
+It integrates **automated quality checks** and **nomenclatural validation and genomic reviews**.
 Additionally, it features a **multi-scheme taxonomic browser**, allowing researchers to explore and compare different classification systems.

 In this workshop, we will use a **metagenomic approach** to characterize **microbial diversity** based on **Metagenome-Assembled Genomes (MAGs)**. **High-quality MAGs** that meet the required criteria can be formally described as **novel species** following the **SeqCode** guidelines.
 The workshop will guide you through the **registration process, quality assessment, and validation of new species names**.